OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 |OpenNebula Cloud Support for Virtual Infrastructures|

-What Does OpenNebula Offer to Cloud Operators?
+Benefits for Cloud Operators
 ==============================================

+OpenNebula is all about simplicity.
+It has been designed to be extremely simple.
+Simple to install, update and operate for the cloud administrators, and simple to use by end users.
 OpenNebula is composed of the following subsystems:

 -  **Users and Groups**: OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, :ref:`fine-grained ACLs <manage_acl>` for resource allocation, and :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization.